 Category 2: Priority cases.
 The patients in this category present with priority signs that require some specific treatment but are not necessarily an emergency.
 These should be assigned the Blue colour code

 Category 3: Non-urgent cases.
 The patients in this category present with neither of the above signs.

-Emphasize: Most of the severe malaria patients will fall in category

-Activity: Provide the participants with the handout "Signs of Triage Priority Groups"
+Emphasis: Most of the severe malaria patients will fall in category 1 Activity: The "Signs of Triage Priority Groups" handout (Appendix 7)